Shahrozirl/Shahrozirl/README.md

   <strong>AI chatbot development</strong>, <strong>web design</strong>, and <strong>data visualisation</strong>.
   I recently completed an <strong>Erasmus+ internship</strong> with <strong>Visma Tech</strong> in Porto, Portugal, where I worked on AI-based solutions and internal automation tools.
   Outside of tech, I enjoy hiking, reading, and constantly developing new skills that align with modern workflows.
-  My goal is to transform data into insights and create meaningful digital solutions that make an impact.
+  My goal is to transform data into insights and create meaningful solutions that make an impact.
 </p>

 <ul>